nerves-project/nerves/README.md

         end

 ## Project Configuration
+You can generate a new nerves project using the project generator.
+You are required to pass a target tag to the generator.
+You can find more information about target tags for your board at  http://nerves-project.org

+`mix nerves.new my_app --target rpi2`

+### Building Firmware

+Now that everything is installed and configured its time to make some firmware.
+Here is the workflow

+`mix deps.get` - Fetch the dependencies.

+`mix compile` - Bootstrap the Nerves Env and compile the App.

+`mix firmware` - Creates a fw file

+`mix firmware.burn` - Burn firmware to an inserted SD card.

+## Build System Details

+### Mix

 Embedding nerves into mix allows us nicely handle a variety of configurations from basic to advanced.
 Part of this involves handling multi-target builds.
 First lets talk about how to configure a mix file for Nerves.

-### Mix

 Nerves applications require some additional project configurations to be made for the environment to function properly.
 Lets take a look at some of these in this sample mix file.
 ```